reeveng/docs/src/lib/blogposts/why-even-bother.md

 ---
-id: 1
 title: Why do I even bother?
 publishedOnDate: '2023-05-30'
-teaser: My inspiration for starting to write blog posts...
-# description:
 editedOnDate: "2024-02-25"
+teaser: My inspiration for writing blog posts...
+description: Feeling lost, alone, and disconnected?
+You're not alone.
+Many struggle with a sense of emptiness and despair, wondering if there's anything worth living for.
+It's a common feeling, and it's okay to feel this way.
+In essence, this reflection speaks to the universal human experience of longing for authenticity and connection in a world that often feels cold and indifferent.
 ---
 What is there to live for?
 Everyone is screwed from the start.
 The politicians are against the people, the people are against their peers.